AdoptOpenJDK/openjdk-docker/tests/scanner/README.md

 tool is in is where the log file will be generated.

 Please note you are just passing in the directory not the file name of the log.
 The file name of the log is `adoptopenjdk_scanner.log`.

+### JSON
+`--json` produces JSON output instead of standard output.
+This can be helpful for debugging since you can see more detail about the processed images.

+Please note this is a flag parameter thus you do not need to pass in `False` or `True`.
+Just pass the flag as a commandline parameter.

+### Show Valid
+`--show-valid` displays the "valid" images in addition to the problematic images.
+This only works on certain `verify` values such as: `images` and `timedelta`.

+Please note this is a flag parameter thus you do not need to pass in `False` or `True`.
+Just pass the flag as a commandline parameter.